Reexamining constraints on neutron star properties from perturbative QCD: The limiting EOSs and bounds on the pressure

 Following similar arguments one finds that the EOS depicted in blue in \cref{fig:construction} bears the lowest number densities between $\mu_L$ and $\mu_H$.
 It starts at $\mu_L$ with a constant $C_s=1$ and reaches $\mu_H$ with a number density

 then climbs to $n_H$ via a first order phase transition.
 The resulting lower bound on $\Delta P$ reads

+The constructions shown in red and blue in \cref{fig:construction} that give $\Delta P_\mathrm{max}$ and $\Delta P_\mathrm{min}$ are commonly referred to as the maximally soft and maximally stiff EOSs in the literature~\cite{Rhoades:1974fn,Koranda:1996jm,Lattimer:2000nx,Drischler:2020fvz}.
+When expressed in terms of number densities, which is useful for describing NS inner cores, they are specified by

+Above, the parameters $\Delta n_\mathrm{onset}$ and $\Delta n_\mathrm{PT}$ that control the location and strength of phase transitions (the segment with $C_s=0$) are determined by the EOS at the endpoints, and I have just computed them indirectly in \cref{eq:nLmax,eq:nHmin}.
+When the maximally stiff and soft constructions are used to bound NS masses and sizes, these parameters are fixed by the NS maximum mass, also known as the TOV limit $M_\tov$~\cite{Oppenheimer:1939ne,Tolman:1939jz}.
+For specified $M_\tov$, the maximally stiff (soft) construction leads to the largest (smallest) radii at any given $M\leq M_\tov$.

-It is not a coincidence that the constructions shown in red and blue that yielded $\Delta P_\mathrm{max}$ and $\Delta P_\mathrm{min}$ are the maximally soft and maximally stiff EOSs first posited in~\cite{Rhoades:1974fn}.
-For low-density EOSs that are soft, i.e., predict large values of $P_L$, one needs stiff EOSs in the region between $\mu_L$ and $\mu_H$ to reach the given high-density point $(\mu_H, n_H, p_H)$.
-And if the low-density EOS is too soft such that $\Delta P=P_H-P_L < \Delta P_\mathrm{min}$, even the maximally stiff EOS between $\mu_L$ and $\mu_H$ would overshoot $p_H$ at $\mu_H$; In the other extreme, if the low-density EOS is too stiff predicting pressures that are too low, even the maximally soft EOS in the region $[\mu_L, \mu_H]$, which gives rise to $\Delta P_\mathrm{max}$, is unable to bring the pressure to $P_H$ at $\mu_H$.
+To understand how $\dpmin$ and $\dpmax$ impose consistency requirements on the low-density endpoint when the high-density EOS at $H$ is known, I consider two opposite scenarios in which they separately obtain.
+For low-density EOSs that are soft, i.e., predict high values of $P_L$ at given $\mu_L$, stiff EOSs in the region between $\mu_L$ and $\mu_H$ are needed to reach the given high-density point specified by $(\mu_H, n_H, p_H)$.
+If however the low-density EOS is way too soft such that $\Delta P=P_H-P_L < \Delta P_\mathrm{min}$, even the maximally stiff EOS between $\mu_L$ and $\mu_H$ would overshoot $p_H$ at $\mu_H$, suggesting a lack of causal and stable connections between the endpoints.
+Likewise, in the opposite limit, if the low-density EOS is too stiff predicting pressures that are hopelessly low, even the maximally soft EOS in the region $[\mu_L, \mu_H]$ (which yields $\Delta P_\mathrm{max}$) is unable to bring the pressure to $P_H$ at $\mu_H$.
+Thus, for a given-high density endpoint $H$, $\dpmin$ and $\dpmax$ can in principle rule out low-density endpoints that are inconsistent with thermodynamics and requires